gitGNU/gnu_ftpsync/doc/ReadMe.txt

 Compared to both tools, ftpsync.pl is very lightweight. ;-))

-Why NOT use ftpsync, but rather ... (security disclaimer)
+Why NOT use ftpsync, but rather ...
+(Security Disclaimer)
 ---------------------------------------------------------

 FTP is an almost ancient file transport protocol.
 It has two major flaws: